-- A. Procedural irregularity that affected the outcome of the matter; - B. New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome of the matter; or - C. The Title IX Coordinator, Investigator(s), or Decision-maker had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.
+A. Procedural irregularity that affected the outcome of the matter;

+B. New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome of the matter or

+C. The Title IX Coordinator, Investigator(s), or Decision-maker had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.

-If the Request for Appeal does not meet the grounds for appeal in this Policy, the Appeal Decision-maker will deny the Request for Appeal.
+If the Request for Appeal does not meet the grounds for appeal in this Policy, the Appeal Decisionmaker will deny it.
 The parties and their Advisors will be notified in writing of the denial of the Request for Appeal and the rationale for the denial.